-The movie was a major commercial success and its initial release generated $12million, becoming, at the time, the most successful picture in Warner Bros' history.
-George Stevens won the Academy Award for Best Director and the movie received a further nine unsuccessful Oscar nominations, including two for Best Actor (James Dean and Rock Hudson), Best Actress in a Supporting Role (Mercedes McCambridge), Best Picture, and Best Music, Scoring of a Dramatic or Comedy Picture for Dimitri Tiomkin.
+The movie was a major commercial success and its initial release generated $14million, with an estimated international gross of $25 million, becoming, at the time, the most successful picture in Warner Bros' history, until 'Superman' in 1978.
+George Stevens won the Academy Award for Best Director and the movie received a further nine unsuccessful Oscar nominations, including two for Best Actor (James Dean and Rock Hudson), Best Actress in a Supporting Role (Mercedes McCambridge), Best Picture, and Best Music Score for Dimitri Tiomkin.

 'Giant' is a long movie at three hours twenty-one minute running time but its epic scale justifies the length.